-Superparamagnetic iron oxide particles such as magnetite (Fe3O4) or maghemite (γ-Fe2O3) contain a crystalline core of iron oxide crystals which are water insoluble with the diameter of its core in the range of 4 to 10 nm.
+Superparamagnetic iron oxide particles such as magnetite (Fe3O4) or maghemite (γ-Fe2O3) contain a crystalline core of iron oxide crystals which are water-insoluble with the diameter of its core in the range of 4 to 10 nm.

 These crystals are coated with dextran or any other biodegradable polysaccharide which prevents particle aggregation.
 This modifies their biological behaviour and makes the total size of the iron oxide particle substantially larger.

 Superparamagnetic iron oxide particles do not leak into the interstitium.
 They, therefore, act as intravascular contrast agents or blood pool agents as long as the vessel endothelium is intact and unaltered by any pathological process.
-Its elimination from the blood is by uptake into the reticuloendothelial system cells in liver, spleen, bone marrow and lymph nodes and are phagocytosed by macrophages throughout the body.
+Their elimination from the blood is by uptake into the reticuloendothelial system cells in liver, spleen, bone marrow and lymph nodes and are phagocytosed by macrophages throughout the body.

 The superparamagnetic iron oxide particles agents are preferentially entrapped by the Kupffer cells in the liver and spleen and reduce their T2 relaxation time.
 Thus, normal liver appears dark on T2 weighted images.
-Most liver tumours which are usually deficient in Kupffer cells, do not exhibit superparamagnetic iron oxide particles particle uptake and appear relatively hyperintense.
+Most liver tumours which are usually deficient in Kupffer cells, do not exhibit superparamagnetic iron oxide particles agent uptake and appear relatively hyperintense.
 However, well-differentiated tumours which have not lost all their Kupffer cells, will take up superparamagnetic iron oxide particles agents and exhibit reduced signal intensity.

 Two superparamagnetic iron oxide particles have been approved for MR imaging:

-These features, combined with advances in MR imaging hardware and software allow high-resolution images of the liver to be obtained.
+These features, combined with advances in MR imaging hardware and software, allow high-resolution images of the liver to be obtained.